labcif/SignalForensics/README.md

 - `windows`: Standard Signal Desktop installation on Windows
 - `gnome`: Signal Desktop installation on Linux using GNOME Keyring
+- `kwallet_bf`: Signal Desktop installation on Linux using a KWallet protected using Blowfish encryption
-- `kwallet`: Signal Desktop installation on Linux using KWallet
+- `kwallet_gpg`: Signal Desktop installation on Linux using a KWallet protected using a GPG key
 - `linux`: Signal Desktop installation on Linux without a OS-level keystore library (e.g Libsecret)

 ### Compatibility Matrix